DevExpress/testcafe/docs/articles/documentation/using-testcafe/common-concepts/test-https-and-http2-websites.md

 ### Proxy the Website Over HTTPS

 When you run tests from the command line, use the [--ssl](../command-line-interface.md#--ssl-options) flag to enable HTTPS on a proxy server.
 Specify options required to initialize [a Node.js HTTPS server](https://nodejs.org/api/https.html#https_https_createserver_options_requestlistener) after this flag in a semicolon-separated string.
-The most commonly used SSL options are described in the [TLS topic](https://nodejs.org/api/tls.html#tls_tls_createsecurecontext_options) in Node.js documentation.
+The most commonly used SSL options are described in the [TLS topic](https://nodejs.org/api/tls.html#tls_tls_createsecurecontext_options) in the Node.js documentation.

 The example below uses the PFX encoded private key and certificate chain to create an HTTPS server.